 • 250 grams minced beef

-• a handful of berries (we recommend blueberries, raspberries, and grapes)
+• a handful of berries (we recommend blueberries or raspberries)

 • 6 dehydrated sprats (make sure there are no additives; alternatively use another dried small fish)